man-group/ArcticDB/docs/mkdocs/docs/tutorials/fundamentals.md

 1. *write*: Creates a new version consisting solely of the item passed in.
 2. *append*: Creates a new version consisting of the item appended to the previously-written data.
-3. *update*: Creates a new version consisting the previous data patches with the provided item.
+3. *update*: Creates a new version consisting the previous data patched with the provided item.
 4. *read*: Retrieves the given version (if no version is provided the latest version is used).

 These primitives aren't exhaustive, but cover most use cases.
 We'll show the usage of these primitives.